rust-lang/rfcs/text/3127-trim-paths.md

 ## Per-mapping scope control
 If it turns out that we want to enable finer grained scoping control on each individual remapping, we could use a `scopes:from=to` syntax.
 E.g. `split-debuginfo,unsplit-debuginfo,diagnostics:/path/to/src=src` will remove all references to `/path/to/src` from compiler diagnostics and debug information, but they are retained in panic messages.

+How exactly this new syntax will look like is, of course, up to further discussion.
+Using comma as a separator for scopes may look ambiguous as `macro,diagnostics:/path/from=to` could be interpreted as `macro` and `diagnostics:/path/from=to`.

 This syntax can be used with either a brand new `--remap-path-prefix-scoped` option, or we could extend the existing `--remap-path-prefix` option to take in this new syntax.

 If we were to extend the existing `--remap-path-prefix`, there may be an ambiguity to whether `:` means a separator between scope list and mapping,